joshuagenders/Lupi/Readme.md

 Lupi is a load testing framework written for the dotnet runtime.

 Lupi supports a plugin system for loading and executing code from compatible DLLs.

+# Who this is for
+* You want to write a load test using code but don't want to have to write a lot of code to control the load profile.
+* You want to write load tests in a dotnet language.
+* Don't need local visualisations of test execution, just a reliable load agent.

 ## Quickstart
 `dotnet run config.yaml`